Aman Park Hiking in Grand Rapids

 0 -1859 Lake Michigan Dr, Grand Rapids, MI 49534

-Aman Park is a Grand Rapids hidden gem filled with streams, rolling, forested hills and wildflowers.
+Aman Park is a Grand Rapids hidden gem filled with streams, rolling, forested hills, and, in the springtime, wildflowers.

 If you’ve never walked a trail flanked by springtime bluebells and trillium, you’re missing out.